liuzikou/Enzyme-assay-app/README.md

 **Note**: The application automatically validates that the number of data points matches your time range setting.

+### File Handling

+Uploaded Excel files are read directly in the browser.
+They are converted to CSV text and processed entirely in memory, so no data is saved or uploaded.
+For small files (under 1 MB) you do not need any external storage.

 ## Algorithms

 ### T2943 - tPA Catalytic Rate